Introduction

 1.7.
 Feedback and disclaimer

-This document has been compiled using many contributions from community members, blog posts, on-line discussions and two decades of developing in C#.
-If you have questions, comments or suggestions, just let me know by sending me an email at [email protected], creating an issue or Pull Request on GitHub, ping me at http://twitter.com/ddoomen or join the Gitter discussions.
-I will try to revise and republish this document with new insights, experiences and remarks on a regular basis.
+This document has been compiled using many contributions from community members, blog posts, online discussions, and two decades of C# development experience.
+If you have questions, comments, or suggestions, let me know by sending an email to [email protected], creating an issue or pull request on GitHub, or pinging me on Bluesky or Mastodon.
+I will try to revise and republish this document regularly with new insights, experiences, and remarks.

-Notice though that it merely reflects my view on proper C# code so Aviva Solutions will not be liable for any direct or indirect damages caused by applying the guidelines of this document.
-This document is published under a Creative Commons license, specifically the Creative Commons Attribution-ShareAlike 4.0 license.
+Notice, though, that this document merely reflects my view on proper C# code, so Aviva Solutions will not be liable for any direct or indirect damages caused by applying these guidelines.
+This document is published under a permissive license, specifically the Creative Commons Attribution-ShareAlike 4.0 license.

 1.8 Can I create my own version?

 Absolutely.
-The corresponding license allows you to fork, adapt and distribute that modified version within your organization as long as you refer back to the original version here.
-It’s not required, but you would make me a very happy man if you credit me as the original author.
-And if you have any great ideas, recommendations or corrections, either submit an issue, or even better, fork the repository and provide me with a pull request.
+The corresponding license allows you to fork, adapt, and distribute a modified version within your organization, as long as you refer back to the original version here.
+It’s not required, but I would really appreciate it if you credit me as the original author.
+And if you have great ideas, recommendations, or corrections, either submit an issue or, even better, fork the repository and provide a pull request.